gabrielrih/setrem-data-demo/README.md

 ![refined stream folder on the datalake](./.docs/img/refined_stream_folder.png)

+> Note that we are using the word "stream" here, but in fact the data was loaded as batch and not stream.

 ### External raw data
 Considerations:
-- All the commands here are performed inside spark shell (using the Scala interpreter).
+- All the commands here are performed using Spark shell (using the Scala interpreter).
 - The external raw data are using ```json``` format.
-- The external raw data must be OVERWRITED, so, if you run the commands inside spark multiple times, the ouput will be always the same.
+- The external raw data must be OVERWRITED, so, if you run the commands in Spark multiple times, the output will be always the same.
 - Before saving the content as parquet, we must convert the INT, DECIMAL and TIMESTAMP fields.

 The raw external data to be injected are here: